mandi1120/streaming-04-multiple-consumers/README.md

     - For csv, enter the filename in the csv_file variable.
     - The code is based on v2.emitter_of_tasks.py.
 - v3_listening_worker.py
-    - This program listens for work messages contiously.
+    - This program listens for work messages continuously.
     - Start multiple versions (terminals) to add more workers.
     - The code is from v2_listening_worker.py.